Sundrew2013/DATA-ANALYSIS-PROJECT-ON-EXCEL/README.md

 14. Which categories have products with the highest discounts?

     Duplicate the existing pivot table, uncheck initially checked columns, drag Price range column into rows area, Price range column into values and summarize by count.
 Select the pivot table and insert line chart as seen below.
+The are 6 in the chart because there is a tie.

 16. Identify the top 5 products in terms of rating and number of reviews combined.